 Intermediate: Hit 2 Eggs Together

-Nothing like a display of simple physics to impress your friends and dazzle your guests.
+Nothing like a display of simple physics to impress your friends and family.
 In this method, you’re going to crack one egg by hitting it against another.
 The trick?
 The other egg won’t break.

 Here’s how to do it: